lilychau1/uk-power-analytics/README.md

       - Storage Admin

-> **_WARNING:_** As a proof of concept, the project creates a service account with the permission of `iam.serviceAccountKeyAdmin`, `bigquery.admin` and `storage.objectCreator`, which might not be the best security practice.
-Any suggestions welcome on connecting GCE with Airflow in a dockerised setting in Terraform.
+> **_WARNING:_** As a proof of concept, the project creates a service account with the permission of `BigQuery Admin`, `Service Account Key Admin`, `Storage Insights Collector Service`, `Storage Object Creator` and `Storage Object Viewer`, which might not be the best security practice.
+Any suggestions welcome on connecting GCE with Airflow in a dockerised setting in Terraform for this specific use case.

 Generate a corresponding ssh credentials file and store it as json file named `my-creds.json` in the cloned repo under `/keys/`:
 `<repo-directory>/keys/my-creds.json`